 China has always been greater than any cultural legacy, philosophy and religious ideology that have once annexed its shores from foreign missionaries.
 There is not a single post-colonial legacy that can claim to have ever truly possessed mainland China throughout its vast history.

 This is because China has a wealth of its own traditional philosophy from which it can draw wisdom to shape traditional thinking and thrive in the modern world.
-This country knows how to adapt economically, politically, and socially to change.
-After all, it did not collapse like the Soviet Union or stagnate like Japan’s Lost 10 Years 失われた十年 incident.
-Even today, Islam and Christianity do not have the level of political or cultural influence in China that it has on Indonesia and the Philippines respectively.
+This country, sedentary but enduring, knows how to adapt economically, politically, and socially to change.
+After all, it did not collapse like the Soviet Union.
+The world’s most powerful religions, Islam and Christianity, do not have the level of political or cultural influence in China that it has on Indonesia and the Philippines respectively.

 Even great political figures in Chinese history do not have a grip in modern Chinese society beyond their graves.
 Nobody mentions Mao Zedong in daily conversation, unlike in America where Marcus Aurelius is such an admired philosophical figure that people scramble to get Meditations on their reading list.
-People freely surf Google to find out how to deal with toxic relationships, end up as targets for retargeting ads and eventually become convinced to put Meditations on their bookshelf, regardless of whether they will read it or not.
+For China is powered by philosophy, not persona, which is Latin for “mask”.

 Be aroused by poetry, structure yourself with propriety, refine yourself with music.

 Confucius, Analects (8:8)